Barnsley Virtual School

 - making sure you've got somewhere suitable to do your homework

 - giving you access to the internet to support your learning

 - sitting with you while you do your homework to help you stay focused

 - staying in regular contact with your school

-- contributing to your termly personal education plan
+- contributing to your Termly Personal Education Plan(TPEP)

 What your school can do for you

-Your school's responsible for planning the best learning journey for you.
+Your school is responsible for planning the best learning journey for you.
 They get extra funding to do this, so that you're able to do your best at school.

 Your school can spend the money on anything that will help your learning, such as: